redbadger/crux/README.md

 ## Typical Message Exchange Cycle

-A typical message exchange cycle begins with a user interaction which raises an event in the application layer.
+A typical message exchange cycle is as follows:

+1. Some user interaction occurs in the application layer that raises an event
-The application then generates the appropriate message and passes it to the core by calling its `update` function.
+1. The application handles this event by constructing a message
+1. Messages are passed to the core by calling the core's `update` function
+1. The core whatever processing required, updateing both its inner state and the view model
-The core then updates its inner state, and responds with one or more `Cmd` messages.
+1. The core returns one or more `Cmd` messages to the application

-In the simplest case, the command will simply be `Cmd::Render`.
+In the simplest case, the core will respond to a `Msg` by returning the single command `Cmd::Render`.
 This informs the application of two things:

-1. The user interface needs to be rerendered
+1. The user interface needs to be re-rendered
 1. This particular message exchange has come to an end

-In more complex cases however, the command may instruct the application to perform a wide variety of side-effect-inducing tasks such as:
+In more complex cases however, the core could return multiple commands that instruct the application to perform a wide variety of side-effect-inducing tasks such as:

 * Make a network call, or
 * Fetch the current time stamp, or